 Laura Jane Grace made a powerful statement by burning her birth certificate onstage in NC

 Laura Jane Grace, the frontwoman of the band Against Me!, made huge waves last night at their show in Durham, North Carolina when she burned her birth certificate live on stage, according to The Washington Post.
-As a trans woman, Laura Jane’s extremely powerful statement is one of many ways artists have protested North Carolina’s recent attempt to legalize discrimination against transgender folks.
+As a trans woman, Laura Jane’s extremely powerful statement is one of many ways artists have protested North Carolina’s recent attempt to legalize discrimination against transgender folks. false

 In March, North Carolina Republican Governor Pat McCrory signed House Bill 2, or the Public Facilities Privacy and Security Act, known colloquially as the “bathroom bill.”
 Among other things, this bill forces them to use the bathroom that corresponds with the gender listed on their birth certificates.